THE AGE NEWSPAPER 2001

 more violence than men?
 And is it really true that we 'pity mothers

-was charged with murdering his three children ABC News described
+was charged with murdering his three children, ABC TV News described

 how 'a man wept uncontrollably' in a Sydney court.
 You'd hardly